pschoenfelder/named-dates/README.md

     print "TURKEY DAYYYYY"
 ```

-How about from the end of the month?
+How about a date based on the end of the month?
 Say, the last Monday in May?
 ```
 register_named_date("Memorial Day", 5, 0, nth=1, from_end=True)
 ```